smallcase/cdk-vpc-module/README.md

           ],
           routes: [
             {
+            // if you use this vpc for your eks cluster, you have to tag your subnets [read more](https://aws.amazon.com/premiumsupport/knowledge-center/eks-vpc-subnet-discovery/)
               routerType: ec2.RouterType.VPC_PEERING_CONNECTION,
               destinationCidrBlock: "<destinationCidrBlock>",
               //<Your VPC PeeringConfig KEY, in this example TEST-PEERING will be your ID>